 - Stop eating everything on your plate.
 Seriously.
 Since it’s been years, if not decades since you left the house you grew up in, stop blaming mom because “she made you eat everything on your plate” Just getting in the habit of leaving one bite of everything on your plate.
 That’s a savings of way more than 10 calories…and you didn’t have to diet.
 Remember you can either “waste” or “waist”.

 - Downsize.
 Order the medium instead of the small.
 Use the luncheon plate at home, instead of the larger dinner plate.
 And, a smaller bowl and glass, too.
 Use a smaller spoon to serve yourself.
-Yes, research from Cornell University shows that it really does trick your mind to eat less – without feeling deprived.
+Yes, research suggests that it really does trick your mind to eat less – without feeling deprived.

 - Make just ONE of the other lower-calorie swaps listed in the blogs below.
 Each one will The key to success is to start with just one or two of these changes…until they become second nature.